JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Radiative-transfer experiments

 We first test whether raising the density of the innermost ejecta ($v \lesssim 1000$\,km\,s$^{-1}$) can reproduce the narrow [\ion{Ni}{2}] cores.
 Scaling the central density with a Gaussian of FWHM $\approx 1000$\,km\,s$^{-1}$ to add 0.01--0.1\,M$_\odot$ enhances central emission, but in \emph{all} IGE lines.
 This contradicts the data: in SN\,2024gy, no comparable narrow peak is seen in [\ion{Co}{2}]~10.52\um, despite sufficient sensitivity to detect one.
-Pure density enhancement therefore fails to explain the observations, unless the core is composed of purely stable and not radioactive IGEs.
+Pure density enhancement therefore fails to explain the observations, unless the core is composed almost entirely of stable Ni, and not radioactive Co.

 We next enhance the abundance of $^{58}$Ni in the innermost layers ($v<1000$\,km\,s$^{-1}$), conserving total mass by reducing the Fe fraction.
-Adding $10^{-3}\,{\rm M}_\odot$ of Ni---a factor of $\sim$10 above the original $10^{-4}\,{\rm M}_\odot$ present---to a region of total mass 0.006\,$M_\odot$ significantly boosts the Ni mass fraction.
-This produces the desired morphology: a narrow [\ion{Ni}{2}] core atop a broad base, while leaving other lines unaffected.
+Adding $10^{-3}\,{\rm M}_\odot$ of stable Ni---a factor of $\sim$10 above the original $10^{-4}\,{\rm M}_\odot$ present---to a region of total mass 0.006\,$M_\odot$ significantly boosts the local Ni mass fraction.
+However, this corresponds to only a percent-level perturbation of the total stable Ni mass in the model.
+Variations in ignition configuration alter the central ejecta structure and stable IGE distribution in the model suite \citep{Seitenzahl2013}, indicating that central stable Ni concentration is sensitive to ignition configuration within the DDT framework.
+This modification produces the desired morphology: a narrow [\ion{Ni}{2}] core atop a broad base, while leaving other lines unaffected, in agreement with the observed line profiles.